anusii/podnotes/README.md

 The current podnotes code base includes a lot of low level code that is being migrated to the [solid](https://github.com/anusii/solid) package for Flutter.
-Once migrated it will be even easier to build your first PODs-based Flutter app.
+Once migrated it will be even easier to build your first Pods-based Flutter app.

 **Shopping List**